Open

 You must submit a PyCCS project plan when registering your project.
 It should include:

-if you want your AWT facility to participate in the BidCarbon Standard Scheme, you need to apply for AWT facility accreditation.
+if you want your waste treatment facility or unit to participate in the method, you must apply for AWT facility accreditation or create the certificates.

 information about any workplace health and safety plan covering the operation that is required.